strangebuzz/phpquiz/README.txt

 @Todo
 ————————————————————————————————————————————————————————————————————————————————

-* Add a quiz number/order that doesn't rely on the database ID.
-* Add a third question to test
 * Add a clean readme.md for contributors https://github.com/javiereguiluz/easy-admin-demo
+* Compute the final score of the user

 @Bugs
 ————————————————————————————————————————————————————————————————————————————————

 * Can't set the admin password!
+Symfony binary bug?
 * Integrity error when inserting two persons with the same Twitter or pseudo (add constraint)